-The Northeast Corridor is a national resource and, along with the I-95 corridor, the transportation backbone of the Northeast region.
+The Northeast Corridor is a national resource and, along with Interstate 95, the transportation backbone of the Northeast region.
 However, the Corridor's current trajectory is unsustainable.
-The reliability of existing services is threatened by capacity chokepoints and significant state of good repair needs.
+The reliability of existing services is threatened by capacity chokepoints and significant state-of-good-repair needs.
 And meeting future needs due to increasing demand for commuter, intercity, and freight service is simply not possible without significant investment in new capacity.